-We all know that after the Thanksgiving and Christmas holidays you will have leftover turkey and wondering WTF am I going to do with all this?
+We all know that after the months of October, November, and December the Thanksgiving and Christmas holidays, you will have leftover turkey and wonder what am I going to do with all this?

-This soup is what you will be needing on those cold days to warm you from the inside out.
-Filled with juicy leftover turkey, onions, carrots, celery and garlic.
-Just throw everything in the instant pot and enjoy this Keto Turkey Soup for the rest of the week.
+This leftover turkey soup keto style is what you will need on those cold days to warm you from the inside out.
+Filled with juicy turkey, onions, carrots, celery and garlic.
+Just throw everything in the instant pot or a pot on the stove and enjoy this Keto Turkey Soup for the rest of the week.

 I used a lot of the leftover turkey which I chopped in a food processor but you can also use shredded turkey for this recipe.
-In fact I made it a second time with the shredded turkey.
-Throw in a bunch of veggies to add depth of flavour and you have a rich and delicious keto turkey soup.
+In fact, I made it a second time with the shredded turkey.
+Throw in a bunch of veggies to add depth of flavor and you will have a rich and delicious low carb turkey soup.

-- Leftover Turkey: chopped or shredded leftover turkey are the star of the show for this recipe, I also threw in a whole turkey leg with the bone in for added flavour.
+- Leftover Turkey: chopped or shredded leftover turkey are the star of the show for this recipe, I also threw in a whole turkey leg with the bone in for added flavor.

-- Garlic: adding the nutty flavours of garlic give this soup extra warmth and depth.
+- Garlic: adding the nutty flavors of garlic gives this soup extra warmth and depth.